quentinglorieux/LeishMan/nuxt-app/public/data/publications/Congenital-Leishmaniasis-in-a-Newborn-Infant-Whose-Mother-was-Coinfected-With-Leishmaniasis-and-HIV.md

 ---
-title: Congenital Leishmaniasis in a Newborn Infant Whose Mother was Coinfected With Leishmaniasis and HIV
+title: "Congenital Leishmaniasis in a Newborn Infant Whose Mother was Coinfected With Leishmaniasis and HIV"
 authors: "Argy N"
 journal: "J Pediatric Infect Dis Soc"
 year: 2020